Suicides and suicide attempts

 Suicidal thoughts are five times more common among deaf and hard-of-hearing people

 According to the Health Barometer for the Deaf and Hard of Hearing (2011–2012), suicidal thoughts in the past 12 months were five times more common among deaf and hard-of-hearing individuals compared to data from the general population in the 2010 Health Barometer (21.3% vs. 3.9%), and lifetime suicide attempts were three times higher for men and twice as high for women.
-However, unlike the data for the general population, the prevalence of suicidal thoughts within the sample was as high among men (21.9%) as among women (20.7%).
+However, unlike the data for the general population, the prevalence of suicidal thoughts within the sample was as high among men (21.9%) as it was among women (20.7%).

 Learn more